limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-1-walkthrough.md

 ### Login Page

-The login page has a weakness — it leaks information about the existence of a user.
+The login page has a weakness—it leaks information about the existence of a user.

 _If the user doesn't exists_